 If you’re going to buy a house, knowing how much house you can afford is the first step in the process.

-Knowing the amount you can spend will allow you get the right loan AND make sure you can pay it off during the term of your loan.
+Knowing the amount you can spend will allow you to get the right loan AND make sure you can pay it off during the term of your loan.

 Finding the right amount is simple too by using the handy 28/36 rule.

 This is a great back-of-the napkin system that even mortgage lenders will use to determine whether or not you can afford a house.

 And its straightforward:

 - Your max household expenses shouldnt exceed more than 28% of your gross monthly income.
 Including everything within your home payment.